lajulajay/finance-excel-udfs/README.md

-# ExcelFinanceGlobalUDFs
+# Finance-Excel-UDFS

-ExcelFinanceGlobalUDFs is a collection of custom built finance Excel functions that can be used globally, i.e. in any Excel workbook.
+Finance-Excel-UDFS is a collection of custom built finance Excel functions that can be used globally, i.e. in any Excel workbook.

 ## How to use